huggingface/blog/swift-coreml-llm.md

 Our recommended approach is:

-1. Use the [`transformers-to-coreml`](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml) conversion space:
+1. Use the [`transformers-to-coreml`](https://huggingface.co/spaces/coreml-projects/transformers-to-coreml) conversion Space:

 This is an automated tool built on top of `exporters` (see below) that either works for your model, or doesn't.
 It requires no coding at all: you enter the Hub model identifier, select the task you're planning to use the model for, and click apply.
 If conversion succeeds, you can push the converted Core ML weights to the Hub, and you are done!